olegkrivtsov/using-zend-framework-3-book/README.md

 To generate the book HTML, use the [OpenBook](https://github.com/olegkrivtsov/openbook) tool.
 Before committing your changes please ensure you fixed all (where possible) errors/warnings reported by the tool.

-If anything is not clear, please report on the [Issues](https://github.com/olegkrivtsov/using-zend-framework-3-book/issues) page.
+If anything in this section is unclear, please report on the [Issues](https://github.com/olegkrivtsov/using-zend-framework-3-book/issues) page.

 Names of contributors will be carefully listed under the *Acknowledgments* section of the book.